Skip to main content

 Overview

-MV cameras (MV12 [2018] and later) features a wireless chip that allows them to function as wireless clients.
-Coupled with the Meraki MV low voltage power injector (refer to this installation guide), MV provides a more affordable alternative to deployments requiring re-cabling that might otherwise be cost-prohibitive.
+MV cameras include a wireless chip that enables them to operate as wireless clients.
+When combined with the Meraki MV low-voltage power injector (refer to installation guide), they offer a cost-effective alternative to avoid expensive re-cabling.

-Simply configure wireless settings in the Meraki dashboard, connect the cameras to the LAN for configuration download, and then mount cameras, connected to power, within range of an access point.
-The wireless functionality on MV works with any brand of wireless access point.
-The following documentation will outline how to configure wireless profiles for the MV.
+Configure wireless settings in the Meraki dashboard, connect the cameras to the LAN to download the configuration, and mount the cameras with power within access point range.
+MV wireless functionality works with any wireless access point.
+This documentation explains how to configure wireless profiles for the MV.

-Follow the steps below to create wireless profiles for Meraki MV cameras.
+Perform the following steps to create wireless profiles for Meraki MV cameras.

-Select New Profile.
+1. Select Add Wireless Profile.
 Configure the new profile by choosing the security protocol and filling out the required credentials.

-Note: Currently, the only supported WPA2-Enterprise EAP type is TTLS.
+The only supported WPA2-Enterprise EAP type is TTLS.
 Certificate-based authentication is not supported.
-Also, the OuterIdentity is automatically set as the camera's wireless MAC address.
+The OuterIdentity is automatically set to the camera's wireless MAC address.

-NOTE: The following characters are not supported: \ , " and non-printable ASCII characters
+The following characters are not supported: \ , " and non-printable ASCII characters.

-1. Select Save to save the new wireless profile.
-The profile will now be available for all Meraki MV within the Dashboard Network.
+1. Click Save to store the new wireless profile.
+The profile will be available for all Meraki MV cameras within the Dashboard network.

 Applying Wireless Profiles

-Note: During prestaging of a camera for wireless deployment, it is recommended that the camera stays connected for 30 minutes after applying the wireless profile
+Keep the camera connected for 30 minutes after applying the wireless profile during prestaging for wireless deployment.

-Follow the steps below to apply wireless profiles to Meraki MV cameras.
-Remember to use a wired connection first for configuration download.
+Perform the following steps to apply wireless profiles to Meraki MV cameras.

 1. From the Meraki Dashboard, navigate to Cameras > Monitor > Cameras